 Subject to change, and expect surprises, but here’s the general idea!

-Day 3: Time to pack our bags — we’re off to Aswan, one of Egypt’s most significant historical cities on the Nile.
+Day 2: Time to hit the road — we’re kicking off our trip in Aswan, one of Egypt’s most significant historical cities on the Nile.
 First stop?
 Philae Temple, a famous archaeological site atop its own island.
 Back on land, we’ll check into the incredibly colorful Nubian village for the night, where we’ll enjoy a yummy yoga class before turning up for a henna party with the local ladies.

-Day 4: We’ll leave Aswan before dawn to reach Abu Simbel, one of the most awe-inspiring temples in all of Egypt.
+Day 3: We’ll leave Aswan bright and early to reach Abu Simbel, one of the most awe-inspiring temples in all of Egypt.
 Fear not — naps aplenty are in our future.
 Back in Aswan, we’ll board our felucca, a traditional wooden Egyptian boat perfect for channeling your inner Cleopatra (and yes, costumes are welcome and encouraged).
 At night, we’ll dock in the marshes of the Nile and set up on the banks for yoga before a stargazing sleepover party on the deck.

 Day 8: This morning, it’s time for goodbyes!
 Or rather, see you laters.
-Exchange photos and contact info with all your new Wander Women besties for future get togethers — or join Alex for another week of adventures in Lebanon.
-Those with late flights can add an optional visit to Karnak Temple to make the most of their final day.
+Exchange photos and contact info with all your new Wander Women besties for future get togethers — or join Alex on her next retreat to the Red Sea to explore Egypt’s dive sites.

 Where We’ll Stay and Where We’ll Eat